Marisken Surgery: Treatment, Procedure & Experiences

 - Gentle patting dry instead of rubbing

-Short Sitz baths
+Short sitz baths

 Lukewarm water (5–10 minutes) can temporarily relieve swelling and burning, especially after bowel movements.

-Care of the irritated mucous membrane
+Care of irritated mucous membrane

 Treatment of accompanying disorders

-Other proctological problems often exacerbate the symptoms:
+Other proctological problems often worsen the symptoms:

 - Anal eczema